Client Centered Therapy: Why It Works

 According to Freidrich (2003), one of the tenets client centered therapy draws upon is that of Maslow's hierarchy of needs.
 According to Maslow, individuals are constantly seeking self-actualization.
 Self-actualization is when an individual has achieved a point of recognition and comfort of who and what he or she is.
 This does not mean the person feels that he or she has achieved all that can or could be achieved; the self-actualized individual has arrived at a point where he or she can do the best work, and contribute the most to family, friends, society, education, and/or science.
 Maslow theorized that in order for a person to ever achieve self-actualization that lower tier needs had to be met first.
 The first, physical needs, such as nutrition, sleep, and biological needs.
 The second, safety needs- having adequate housing, clothing, and comfort.
 The third, belonging needs, that one has an intact family and/or social support system.
 The fourth, before achieving a level of self-actualization, is that of esteem and self-worth.

-Rogers believed that it was when an individual had not had the basic needs met that he or she was in a state of crisis; however, that if belonging needs were met that even if a person lost his or her home and all that was dear that the ability for recovery is there.
-It is often because belonging needs are unmet that individuals need and thrive from attending client centered therapy (Bowles, 2012).
+Rogers believed that it was when an individual had not had the basic needs met that he or she was in a state of crisis; however, if belonging needs were met that even if a person lost his or her home and all that was dear, that the ability for recovery is still there.

 For Whom and How Client Centered Therapy Works